Shomari Williams: Saskatchewan Roughriders

-After impressing at the CFL Evaluation Camp, Williams was named the top prospect in the Canadian Football League’s Amateur Scouting Bureau rankings for players eligible in the 2010 CFL Draft.
+After impressing at the CFL Evaluation Camp, Williams was named the top prospect in the Canadian Football League’s Amateur Scouting Bureau rankings for players eligible in the 2010 CFL draft.
 On the day prior to the draft, the Toronto Argonauts traded the number one overall draft pick to the Saskatchewan Roughriders, along with the eighth overall pick, for punter Jamie Boreham and the second and fourth overall picks in the 2010 draft.
 Williams was flown into Regina to be introduced on May 2, 2010 as the number one overall selection in the 2010 CFL Draft.
 He agreed to a contract with the Roughriders on May 12, 2010.
 Williams played 3 seasons with the Roughriders.
 His first two seasons were mostly as a member of the special teams units.
 In his third season he received significant playing time at the defensive end and linebacker positions, recording 59 tackles and 2 sacks.

 Hamilton Tiger-Cats

-On February 15, 2013, the first day of CFL free agency, Williams signed with the Hamilton Tiger-Cats of the Canadian Football League.
+On February 15, 2013, the first day of CFL free agency, Williams signed with the Hamilton Tiger-Cats of the CFL.
 In 2013, Williams missed much of the season with the Tiger-Cats with an injury.